|

 •Try to make the maximum acceleration values of each segment similar to each other.
 This is not always possible or desirable.
 But consider balancing the motion to give similar motion durations or peak accelerations, or both.

-•give more flexibility for you to control the motion-derivatives at the Blend-Points.
+•have more flexibility to control the motion-derivatives at the Blend-Points - usually Flexible-Polynomial.

 •suit the mechanical system.
-For example, the motion-law might have a “low peak maximum velocity”.
+For example, the motion-law might have a “low peak maximum velocity”, which can improve the Pressure-Angle

 •agree with a company preference(!) - for example Modified Sinusoid is often a company preference.